Research Interests

 1. Mechanisms of maternal effect in developmental buffering

-Developmental buffering, originally proposed by Conrad Hal Waddington more than half a century ago, is a key to understanding how organisms change during the evolutionary process.
+Developmental buffering, a biological system that buffers impact of genetic as well as environmental variation, is a key to understanding how organisms change during the evolutionary process.
 Previous studies suggested various molecular as well as network aspects of developmental buffering.
 Most famous examples are studies on Hsp90, heat shock protein, and theoretical studies in gene network.
 We have been investigating the molecular basis of developmental buffering using sister species of the ascidian genus Ciona.
 These two species lives in different temperature regimes.
 By heat shock experiments, we found a tremendous difference in the level of developmental buffering under temperature perturbations between the two speices (Sato et al. 2015; Fig. 1).
 Using cross-hybridization of these sister species, and comparative transcriptomic studies, we discovered the importance of endoplasmic reticulum-associated chaperones in developmental buffering (Sato et al. 2015) instead of Hsp90.
 ER associated chaperones had not been a subject of studied in developmental biology by then.
 Since ER chaperons are involved in both protein folding as well as in degradation pathway, we proposed that both protein folding and degradation are important in developmental robustness (Sato 2018).
 We also tested this hypothesis by RNAi screening in C. elegans (Hughes et al. 2019; Fig. 3).
 The idea has now been supported in various other developmental models such as in segmentation clock.

 We have also been investigating network characteristics of developmental buffering.
 First, we tested how the developmental gene network is linked to developmental buffering, since how the spatiotemporarily dynamic process of development is stabilized by developmental buffering has been a matter of debate.
 A difficulty of studying Ciona is, despite the fact that they are chordates, finding gene ontology with the human gene model is impossible in approximately 20% of all gene.
 In addition, there is no protein-protein interaction network has been identified.
 We exploited weighted gene correlation network analysis (Horvath and Dong, 2008) to make sense of such transcriptomes.
 The analysis confirmed several important characteristics of buffering that have been previously shown experimentally in yeast and worms, for example being composing of genes with high connectivity, suggesting that the analysis correctly predicted the buffering network.
 By calculating similarity of gene expression between buffering genes and developmental genes, and comparing them with the similarity between buffering genes, our analysis revealed that developmental gene networks are loosely linked to developmental buffering.
 Yet the link contains signaling molecules that are key in developmental patterning, we propose that stabilization of signaling molecule is the key in developmental buffering (Sato et al. 2022).